 Two years after the Harvey Weinstein scandal fundamentally shifted the balance of power in Hollywood, studios are taking steps to decrease their vulnerability to costly lawsuits filed against them by victims of sexual harassment.

 One of those steps is subjecting the participants in creating television shows to sensitivity seminars designed to increase awareness of behavior that could be considered offensive.
-This week, the entire cast and crew of the hotly anticipated new thriller from Scorpion creator Nick Santora — which stars incomparable Oscar winner Christoph Waltz and to-die-for Liam Hemsworth in a show CBS is creating for the new mobile-centric video platform Quibi — was forced to attend a training session aimed at snuffing out problems before they flare into public relations disasters.
+This week, the entire cast and crew of the hotly anticipated new thriller from Scorpion creator Nick Santora — which stars incomparable Oscar winner Christoph Waltz and to-die-for Liam Hemsworth in a show CBS is creating for the new mobile-centric video platform Quibi — were required to attend a training session aimed at snuffing out problems before they flare into public relations disasters.

 One has to imagine the motivations here are not entirely altruistic.
 The television studios have written huge checks in recent years to compensate victims.
 And the PR fallout may have been even costlier.

 CBS has suffered in both categories.

 When Michael Weatherly, the star and executive producer of the network’s hit show “Bull” was accused of sexual harassment by Eliza Dushku, the network paid the actress a confidential settlement of $9.5 million.
 That ceased being confidential when the New York Times unearthed it.

 Weatherly has remained in good standing at the network, but others have departed in noisy fashion.
 Multiple women accused the co-anchor of “CBS This Morning,” Charlie Rose, of sexual misconduct, resulting in the avuncular interviewer’s firing.
 The powerful executive producer of “60 Minutes,” Jeff Fager, was fired after he threatened a reporter at the network who was looking into allegations that he’d behaved inappropriately.